-The appropriated retained earnings attributable to the equity holders of the Parent Company as of December 31, 2019 and 2018 amounted to P15,000 and P15,160, respectively.
+The appropriated retained earnings attributable to the equity holders of the Parent Company as of December 31, 2020 and 2019 amounted to P15,000.

 - c.
-The Group's unappropriated retained earnings include its accumulated equity in net earnings of subsidiaries, joint ventures and an associate amounting to P28,791, P26,800 and P20,539 as of December 31, 2019, 2018 and 2017, respectively.
+The Group's unappropriated retained earnings include its accumulated equity in net earnings of subsidiaries, joint ventures and an associate amounting to P26,345, P28,791 and P26,800 as of December 31, 2020, 2019 and 2018, respectively.
 Such amounts are not available for declaration as dividends until declared by the respective investees. - d.
 Equity reserves comprise of the following: